Weak Isolation in Relational Databases

 Updates See Latest Committed Data

-However, the strangest anomaly with InnoDB is that reads performed as part of an update always see the most recently committed version.
+The strangest anomaly with InnoDB is that reads performed as part of an update always see the most recently committed version.
 This is true if the update contains a read, such as SET counter = counter + 1 or if using a SELECT FOR UPDATE statement.
 This means that reads are not repeatable, which is not permitted by the SQL specification:

 Connection 1Connection 2